-Put simply, the more expensive the property you are buying, the higher the stamp duty would have been – so the more you will save if you can buy it before 31 March 2021.
-The maximum amount a buyer could save would be if they bought a home worth £500,000 which is the threshold for the exemption.
+Put simply, the more expensive the property you are buying, the higher the stamp duty would have been.
+Therefore the more you will save if you can buy it before 31 March 2021.
+The maximum amount a buyer could save would be if they bought a home worth £500,000.
+This is the threshold for the exemption.
 Stamp duty on this would have been £15,000, but under the holiday rules, the buyer would have no stamp duty to pay.

-The average stamp duty bill will fall by £4,500, Chancellor Rishi Sunak has suggested, with nearly nine out of 10 people buying a main home this year paying no stamp duty at all.
+Chancellor Rishi Sunak has suggested that the average stamp duty bill will fall by £4,500.
+Nearly nine out of 10 people buying a main home this year paying no stamp duty at all.

 What has changed?

-Before the announcement, stamp duty in England and Northern Ireland was paid on land or property sold for £125,000 or more, while first-time buyers did not pay any stamp duty up to £300,000.
-So, this stamp duty holiday replaces the first-time buyer discount and increases their zero stamp duty threshold from £300,000 to £500,000.
+Before the announcement, stamp duty in England and Northern Ireland was paid on land or property sold for £125,000 or more.
+First-time buyers did not pay any stamp duty up to £300,000.
+So, this stamp duty holiday replaces the first-time buyer discount.
+It increases their zero stamp duty threshold from £300,000 to £500,000.

-This stamp duty holiday is a welcome boost for home buyers after the recent lockdown period, and offers potentially huge savings.
+This stamp duty holiday is a welcome boost for homebuyers after the recent lockdown period.
+It offers potentially huge savings.
 To find out more about stamp duty rates and thresholds, click here